-Besides the deletion of data, pseudonymisation and anonymization may add further to the minimization of personal data.
-We recommend reviewing the pseudonymisation and anonymization options when configuring connectors featuring PII.
+Besides the deletion of data, pseudonymization and anonymization may add further to the minimization of personal data.
+We recommend reviewing the pseudonymization and anonymization options when configuring connectors featuring personal data.

-Independent of their role as controller or processor, employers must impose data secrecy obligations on their employees (in Austria: § 6 Data Protection Act).
+Independent of their role as controller or processor, employers must impose data secrecy obligations on their employees (Art.
+28 (3) lit b), 29, 32 (4), GDPR; in Austria: § 6 Data Protection Act).
 Device management policies restricting data access or transfers as well as prohibitions on mobile data storages and mobile access can further reduce the risk of a breach of confidentiality.
 Employee trainings on data protection increasing the employees’ data protection awareness may form an integral part of a company’s internal compliance efforts.